fbpx

 • Free cash offer within minutes.
 Receive funds within 7 days.

 A conveyancer usually performs three main types of searches, each checking different things.
-Below, we have explained exactly what these types of searches are and why they are all important.
-Keep reading to find out.

-What is a ‘Search’ when buying a house?
+What is a search when buying a house?

-Your conveyancer will carry out a search during the process of buying a house.
 The aim is to identify any potential issues that may be associated with purchasing the property so that you can be protected.

 It will usually involve the conveyancer contacting local authorities to ask about details such as:

 Since your conveyancer may have to contact several different organisations to obtain all the relevant information, the process can often take several weeks.
-Below, we have outlined the three specific searches your conveyancer will likely do and what is involved with each one.

 1. Local Authority Search

-A ‘Local Authority Search’ is likely the first type of search your conveyancer carries out.
+A local authority search is likely the first type of search your conveyancer carries out.
 This involves contacting local authorities and checking things such as:

 • Planning restrictions or permissions on the property

-• Highway issues – for example, who is responsible for maintaining the paths and roads connecting the property
+• Highway issues.
+For example, who is responsible for maintaining the paths and roads connecting the property

 These checks may reveal surprises, such as extensions to the property without planning permission or activities you are not allowed to do (for example, cutting down a protected tree in the back garden).